ewenjo/Discord-Bot/README.md

 # Discord-Bot

-A simple Discord Bot for the Coding Garden Community App
+A simple discord bot for the Coding Garden Comunity App